 - Camera or smartphone that can take digital photos and video that can be uploaded to the internet or emailed to your instructor.

-- Software applications.
-Canvas, Microsoft Teams, and possibly others that your instructor requires.
+- Software applications: Microsoft Word and Teams, and possibly others that your instructor requires.

 - Assistive technologies are available by contacting your instructor and the Accessibility Services Office, which is dedicated to helping you with special accommodations.